The Ultimate Packing List for Surviving Burning Man

 - Aloe: I used this Green Leaf Organic Aloe Vera Gel, and it’s great if you get burned.

 - Singing bowl: I loved having the Silent Mind Tibetan singing bowl at the Burn.
 I carried it in my backpack for quick meditation and intention-setting sessions.

 - Headbands: These GOT headbands are amazing.
 They have fun patterns, and they can be used as accessories, for sun protection, and as a makeshift face mask for dust storms.
 These floral headbands are cheap and easy ways to add some flavor to your wardrobe.

 - Goggles: These retro goggles will protect your eyes during dust storms and are fun to wear at night.
 I also bring a cheap pair of ski goggles.

 Lights to Stay Safe

 - El Wire: At night, you need to wear lights on the Playa, so that people don’t mow you down on their bikes.
-The best type of light for the playa El Wire.
-You can string it along your body, your bag, and your bike.
-Get more than you think you need.
+Most people bring that you bring El Wire to the Burn.
+I did that for the first two years, but honestly, it breaks pretty easily and is kind of annoying to use.
+If you do use it, you can string it along your body, your bag, and your bike.

-- Flashlights: It gets very dark at night, so it’s helpful to have a headlamp and flashlight to navigate, especially when you’re in the tent.
+- Flashlights and headlamps: It gets very dark at night, so it’s helpful to have a headlamp and flashlight to navigate, especially when you’re in a tent.
 This headlamp and these flashlights.

 For transparency, some of the links above are affiliate links, which means that if you decide to make a purchase, I will earn a commission at no additional cost to you.
 I have personally used all of these products and found them incredibly valuable at Burning Man.
 I’m recommending them to you with the hope that they will help you have a better experience at Burning Man, not because of the small commissions I will make.